MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/determining-whether-a-leak-exists.md

 # Determining Whether a Leak Exists

 If Windows performance is degrading over time and you suspect that a memory leak may be involved, use Windows Performance Monitor to investigate whether there is a memory leak.
 This process will not tell you what the source of the leak is, nor whether it is user mode or kernel mode.
-For general information on Performance Monitor, see [Using Performance Monitor](/previous-versions/windows/it-pro/windows-server-2008-r2-and-2008/cc749115).

 Begin by launching Performance Monitor.
 To open Performance Monitor, use one of the following procedures: